Matched betting on horse racing – Is it possible to make money betting on horses in 2019?

 At the time of writing this article, the Cheltenham Festival has just finished so I’ll use an example from that.

 William Hill offered customers a £10 free bet on day one of Cheltenham when they staked £20 on UK or Irish racing.
-An incredibly easy offer to profit from.
+Overall, this is an incredibly easy offer to profit from.

 Another brilliant option to make money through matched betting on horse racing are price boosts.
 The bookies may boost the price on a certain horse to win, enticing more punters to gamble.

-If the lay odds are suitable, using matched betting you can make a guaranteed profit regardless of the event outcome.
+If the lay odds are suitable, using matched betting you can make a guaranteed profit regardless of the outcome.